fbpx

 The VA provides a list of all copay rates for all medical services and prescriptions here.

-• The Veteran can request the VA Hospital to provide a referral to a civilian mesothelioma specialist.
+• The veteran can request the VA hospital to provide a referral to a civilian mesothelioma specialist if their local VA hospital is not equipped to treat mesothelioma.
 If the referral is granted, the VA will pay for treatment provided by the referred civilian doctor.

-• The Veteran can seek treatment at one of the VA hospitals with a mesothelioma treatment program.
+• The veteran can seek treatment at a VA hospital with a mesothelioma treatment program if their local VA hospital is not equipped to treat mesothelioma.
 A referral by a VA doctor is not required; however, if the VA doctor provides a referral to another VA facility, the VA will be required to cover the travel expenses incurred by traveling to and from the other VA hospital.

-Surviving spouses and dependent children of Veterans who have passed away as a result of a mesothelioma diagnosis are entitled to several VA benefits, including compensation options, VA funded health insurance and burial benefits.
+Family members of veterans who have passed away as a result of a mesothelioma diagnosis are entitled to several VA financial assistance benefits, including compensation options, VA-funded health insurance and burial benefits.
+These VA benefits are primarily for the surviving spouse and dependent children of the veteran.

 Dependency and Indemnity Compensation for Mesothelioma

-Dependency and Indemnity Compensation (DIC) is payable to the surviving spouse or dependent children of Veterans who have passed away from service-connected mesothelioma.
+Dependency and Indemnity Compensation (DIC) is a financial assistance benefit payable to the surviving spouse or dependent children of veterans who have passed away due to service-connected mesothelioma.

-If a Veteran has been awarded a 100% disability rating for their mesothelioma, then filing for DIC simply requires the eligible dependent to file VA Form 21P-534EZ and a death certificate showing the Veteran died from mesothelioma.
+If a veteran was previously awarded a 100% disability rating for their mesothelioma, then the dependent filing for DIC needs to submit VA Form 21P-534EZ and a death certificate showing the veteran’s cause of death was mesothelioma.

-In cases where the Veteran never filed a VA Disability Compensation claim for their mesothelioma, spouses or dependent children must submit the following:
+In cases where the veteran never filed a VA Disability Compensation claim for their mesothelioma or received a disability rating, spouses or dependent children must submit the following:

 • VA Form 21P-534EZ: Application for DIC